This article has been reviewed by tax expert Erica Gellerman, CPA.

 Finally, performing a local Google search or flipping through your Yellow Pages is another way to find credentialed enrolled agents in your area.
 Oftentimes, an enrolled agent will have the acronym “EA” in parenthesis next to their name.

-Enrolled agents are a highly specialized form of financial advisor who can provide valuable assistance to small businesses dealing with tax issues.
+Enrolled agents are a highly specialized form of financial professional who can provide valuable assistance to small businesses dealing with tax issues.
 If you’re dealing with the IRS in any capacity, it would be smart to bring an enrolled agent into the fold to make sure your business gets the best outcome possible.
 Nobody likes tax issues.
-Enrolled agents are there to make sure the process is as painless as possible.
+Enrolled agents can help make sure the process is as painless as possible.